Polyhaze/SharpDB/README.md

 ## Who owns SharpDB?

-NetMQ is owned by all its authors and contributors.
+SharpDB is owned by all its authors and contributors.
 This is an open source project licensed under the LGPLv3.